Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Results

 \section{Results}

-In this section we apply a suite of information–theoretic diagnostics to the experimentally reconstructed dynamical map $\Phi_t$.
-These tests probe both crosstalk between qubits and memory‐induced non‐Markovian effects.
-Specifically, we will (i) test CP-divisibility via the Choi matrix, (ii) examine information backflow through trace distance and relative entropy, (iii) quantify crosstalk via two-qubit quantum mutual information, and (iv) reconstruct the PMME memory kernel.
+In this section we apply a suite of operational diagnostics to the experimentally reconstructed states and dynamical maps.
+These diagnostics probe both memory-induced non-Markovian effects and correlation buildup between nearby qubits.
+Specifically, we (i) test CP-divisibility through the Choi matrix of the inferred intermediate map, (ii) examine information backflow through trace-norm distance and quantum relative entropy, (iii) probe qubit-qubit correlations through two-qubit quantum mutual information, and (iv) reconstruct the channel-resolved memory kernel.